 - It became a platform for other people with mental health problems, so they can come forward and talk openly about their struggles and successes.

-So without any questions, I totally recommend you writing a blog!
+So without any questions, I totally recommend you write a blog!
 You can start your blog with HOSTGATOR for as little as £2.75 a month!

-If you’re like me, helping your loved one, I talked about the basics of financial education and making money in one of my posts in “a money anxiety” section if the blog.
+If you’re like me, helping your loved one, I talked about the basics of financial education and making money in one of my posts in the “money anxiety” section of the blog.

-I haven’t mentioned there blogging, because it’s going to be a separate, long article explaining blogging as the best form of passive income.
+I haven’t mentioned their blogging, because it’s going to be a separate, long article explaining blogging as the best form of passive income.

 Long before blogs and other social media, psychologists noticed the benefits of writing about thoughts and emotions that arise from traumatic or stressful experiences.

 Since the 1980s, research by the University of Texas has found that “short-term focused writing about emotions can enhance immune function, lower blood pressure, decrease heart rate, reduce asthma and arthritis symptoms, and lessen sleep disturbances in patients with metastatic cancers.”
 This research has also documented psychological benefits such as lowered anxiety and fewer depressive symptoms.

 Blogging is extremely helpful for maintaining mental wellness.
 Blogging adds a more public element to the writing process.
 You spread awareness.

 The anonymity of blogging can also be helpful for some people in a different way.
 It allows them to express themselves more freely without being judged or even concerned about family and friends knowing their thoughts.